toy coin funnel

 Churches have three aspects that are uniquely different than stores, restaurants, museums, and other locations that use Wells to raise money for charities.
 The first two are advantages and the third is a disadvantage.

-3) The downside of placing a Well in a church is that the same people will be passing by the Well on a weekly basis, so the income can taper off over time.
-Therefore, we do not recommend that churches get Wells if all they are going to do is place them in their own foyers.
-But you can turn that negative into a HUGE positive for your church with the Loan Option described below.
+The downside of placing a Well in a church is that the same people will be passing by the Well on a weekly basis, so the income can taper off over time.
+Therefore, we do not recommend that churches get Wells if all they are going to do is place them in their own space.
+But you can turn that negative into a HUGE positive for your church with the Outreach Loan Option described below.

 For example, one of the suggestions for a planned event is that a church can invite its members to, "Bring all the loose change from your home next Sunday."
 The average home in America has over $50 worth of coins, most of it usually on Dad's dresser!
 But children also can get involved hunting for coins in seat cushions and the laundry room.
 We provide several other suggestions in our strategy page linked above.

 This is a great way to tell your community that you are involved, and to invite them to visit your church.
-And by not having it in your foyer every week, it keeps it fresher for your members and families.
+And by not having it in your church every week, it keeps it fresher for your members and families.

 Referrals: We receive requests from around the world on a regular basis from charities that just want to use a Well for a day or a weekend.
-But because of the shipping costs, it is impractical for us to do that.
+But because of the shipping costs, it is impractical for us to do that from our location.
 We would love to be able to refer inquiries from your area to you.
 You can either loan your Well free, or for a rental split of the revenue.
 While getting additional income from a rental split has its advantages, loaning it free is an even better way to get your church's name and invitation out in the community.
 In that way, it will be a very effective outreach ministry.

 When you loan your Well, it is usually to a one-day or weekend event.
 These events are always heavily promoted and often include media coverage.
-The borrowing charity will gladly and publicly thank your church for the Well with their microphone and in their written programs, so it is a lot more than just the "Provided by" sign on the Well.
+The borrowing charity will gladly and publicly thank your church for the Well from their microphone and in their written programs, so it is a lot more than just the "Provided by" sign on the Well.
 Simply stated, there is no other way to get so much exposure on a year-round basis for such a small one-time cost.

 Simple Logistics